Skip to content

 • Extended NoExecute toleration on jiva-ctrl pods (tolerationSeconds=600) — gives more time for transient NotReady to resolve before eviction fires.
 Tracked: PGM-222.

 • iSCSI session recovery timeout — increase node.session.timeo.replacement_timeout from 120s to 300s+ to give jiva-ctrl pods more time to restart and re-register.
 Configure via iscsiadm on each node or in the jiva-csi DaemonSet.
+Raised in priority by the 2026-08-06 incident: in Mode B this timeout (together with the 5s noop_out_timeout) is the entire failure mechanism — a control-plane CPU stall of ~2 minutes was sufficient to destroy six volumes' sessions.

 • Monitoring — log-based alerts on EXT4 ro remount and iSCSI session failure patterns in kern.log.
 Tracked: PGM-221.